 How to reach Paro Chumbu Goemba?

-On asking local people about Chumbu Goemba trail, they would advise you to go following the same road but without crossing any bridge until road ends.
+On asking local people about Chumbu Goemba trail, they would advise you to go following the same road but without crossing any bridge until it ends.
 This information is correct.
 The road ends at a cremation ground.
 And from there, you have to leave your car, carry your things and then start hiking.

 The trail is gentle and fairly easy.
 However, steep trail starts from a small chorten that is in a gorge below Chumbu Goemba.
 Luckily the steep trail is short and ascend won’t take more than 30 minutes.

 But you have an option whether to first visit the temple and then visit its excursions or directly go to temple.
 Some people take a trail from the base to visit the related excursions first and then visit the temple at last.
+Choice is yours.

 History of Chumbu Ney/Chumuphug